Comparing VSTO with Aspose.Cells for .NET

 Features

-The features that VSTO provide depend on which combination of VSTO and Visual Studio products you have installed.
-Common tasks performed by VSTO for Microsoft Office Excel 2003 include adding data to Cells, creating, opening and saving workbooks, adding, moving and hiding worksheets, protecting worksheets, named ranges, list object, styles formatting, searching text in cells, sorting data, printing and Excel formula calculations.
+The features that VSTO provides depend on which combination of VSTO and Visual Studio products you have installed.
+Common tasks performed by VSTO for Microsoft Office Excel 2003 include adding data to cells, creating, opening, and saving workbooks, adding, moving, and hiding worksheets, protecting worksheets, named ranges, list objects, style formatting, searching text in cells, sorting data, printing, and Excel formula calculations.

 Aspose.Cells provides everything necessary to manage Microsoft Office Excel files plus much, much more.
 The API gives developers great results with the least amount of effort.
-Aspose.Cells provides many powerful, time saving functions. the API provides easy-to-use APIs for all types of spreadsheet management activities, covering almost all the features Microsoft Excel provides.
+Aspose.Cells provides many powerful, time‑saving functions.
+The API provides easy‑to‑use interfaces for all types of spreadsheet‑management activities, covering almost all the features Microsoft Excel provides.
 All the tasks listed for VSTO can easily be performed by Aspose.Cells.

-Aspose.Cells also supports several advanced features, including support for Smart Markers, importing and exporting data to and from a number of data sources, objects and Excel files, support for COM clients (ASP client) Interoperability with the component, converting Excel files to PDF format, saving Excel charts and worksheets as image files.
+Aspose.Cells also supports several advanced features, including support for Smart Markers, importing and exporting data to and from a number of data sources, objects, and Excel files, support for COM clients (ASP client) interoperability with the component, converting Excel files to PDF format, and saving Excel charts and worksheets as image files.

 Security

-By default, VSTO applications require Full Trust permissions for execution as it does not allow partially trusted callers.
-To lock down a web application and provide an additional level of application isolation in a hosted environment, you can use code access security to restrict the resources the application can access and the privileged operations it can perform.
+By default, VSTO applications require Full‑Trust permissions for execution, as they do not allow partially trusted callers.
+To lock down a web application and provide an additional level of isolation in a hosted environment, you can use code‑access security to restrict the resources the application can access and the privileged operations it can perform.
 But you need to invest some time and effort to understand .NET security.

-Aspose.Cells for .NET can run under Medium Trust security level.
+Aspose.Cells for .NET can run under the Medium‑Trust security level.
 No special privileges are required to run the assembly in a hosted environment.
 Medium trust places restrictions on the types of shared system resources that the applications can access.
-Many web applications are running in Web Hosting servers.
-In web hosting mode, most of them can only run under Medium Trust security level.
-Aspose.Cells for .NET can serve their need very well in this regard.
+Many web applications run on web‑hosting servers that can only operate under Medium Trust.
+Aspose.Cells for .NET serves their needs very well in this regard.

 Performance